OSGConnect/connectbook/start/software/example-compilation.md

 ### Step 4.
 Make our software portable

 Our subsequent job submissions on OSG Connect will need a copy of our software.
-For convenience, we recommend converting your software directory to a tar archive, this will be particularly useful if our jobs will use more than one "tool" from Samtools.
+For convenience, we recommend converting your software directory to a tar archive.
 First move to `my-software/`, then create the tar archive:

 	[user@login ~]$ mv my-software/
 	[user@login my-software]$ tar -czf samtools-1.10.tar.gz samtools-1.10/
-	[user@login my-software]$ ls -lh samtools-1.10.tar.gz
+	[user@login my-software]$ ls samtools-1.10*
 	samtools-1.10/ samtools-1.10.tar.gz
 	[user@login my-software]$ du -h samtools-1.10.tar.gz
 	2.0M	samtools-1.10.tar.gz